Robert Zemeckis's unproduced projects: How Georgie Radbourn Saved Baseball

+On January 6, 1999, Zemeckis was slated to produce the film adaptation of David Shannon's illustrated children's book How Georgie Radbourn Saved Baseball with Gore Verbinski set to direct from a screenplay written by Shannon & Garrett Schiff through ImageMovers.

+Thursday Night

+On July 22, 2022, screenwriter Mike Binder told Ain't It Cool News that he was developing multiple scripts, including one, Thursday Night, that Zemeckis was producing.

 Borgia

 On November 2, 2005, Zemeckis had signed on to produce Neil Jordan's historical drama Borgia through ImageMovers, which eventually became a TV series on Showtime.

 Calling All Robots

 On March 26, 2008, Michael Dougherty was set to direct the animated sci-fi adventure film Calling All Robots with Zemeckis producing the film through ImageMovers Digital for Walt Disney Pictures.

 Timeless

 On September 29, 2010, Warner Bros announced that Zemeckis would produce Mike Thompson's time-travel script Timeless through ImageMovers.

 Animated American

 On May 17, 2011, Zemeckis was slated to produce the live-action/animated hybrid film Animated American for Disney with Rob Edwards writing the script.

 Demonologist

-On February 22, 2012, Universal Pictures announced plans for a film adaptation of Andrew Pyper’s Demonologist, with Zemeckis producing the film through ImageMovers.
+On February 22, 2012, Universal Pictures announced plans for a film adaptation of Andrew Pyper’s novel Demonologist, with Zemeckis producing the film through ImageMovers and Universal Pictures was set to distribute the film, with Robert Schenkkan and Jonathan Herman were hired to write drafts of the film's screenplay.

 The Magic Catalogue

-On October 8, 2012, Disney announced that Jason Fuchs will write Chris Appelhans’s original sci-fi adventure story The Magic Catalogue and Zemeckis set to produce the film with his ImageMovers production team.
+On October 8, 2012, Disney announced that Jason Fuchs will write Chris Appelhans’ original sci-fi adventure story The Magic Catalogue and Zemeckis set to produce the film with his ImageMovers production team.